Donate

 Volunteering Opportunities

 Without our team of volunteers much of our work would not be possible.
-We offer a range of fun volunteering opportunities for you to get involved with, which you can look at here:
+We offer a range of fun and rewarding volunteering opportunities for you to get involved with: whether you are looking to learn new skills, build on your current experience, meet new friends or boost your confidence.

-Whether you are looking to learn new skills, build on your current experience, meet new friends or boost your confidence.
 Your support no matter how small will make a big difference to those we support at Guideposts.

 All volunteers will be given the right training and on-going support to make sure you feel confident in your role.
 And once you have joined you might find there are more opportunities for you to get involved at Guideposts if you would like to.